Slow persuasion: The sender's value function

-Fix a regular Markov strategy $A : [0,1] \to \Delta(\mathcal{A})$ of the agent.
-The principal's induced preferences over beliefs are given by
+Fix a regular Markov strategy $A : [0,1] \to \Delta(\mathcal{A})$ of the decision-maker.
+The sender's induced preferences over beliefs are given by

-Note that $u$ is piecewise continuous and upper semi-continuous since $f_{\textsl{P}}(a,\cdot)$ is continuous and $A$ is piecewise continuous and regular.
-We will study the principal's best-reply problem given an arbitrary piecewise continuous and upper semi-continuous flow payoff $u : [0,1] \to \R$.
+Note that $u$ is piecewise continuous and upper semi-continuous since $f_{\textsl{S}}(a,\cdot)$ is continuous and $A$ is piecewise continuous and regular.
+We will study the sender's problem given an arbitrary piecewise continuous and upper semi-continuous flow payoff $u : [0,1] \to \R$.